lucascbeyeler/zmbackup/README.md

 Features
 ------------
-* Online Backup and Restore - no need to stop the base to do;
+* Online Backup and Restore - no need to stop the server to do;
 * Backup routines for one, many, or all mailbox, accounts, alias and distribution lists;
 * Restore the routines in your respective places, or inside another account using Restore on Account;
 * Multithreading - Execute each rotine quickly as possible;